Edward Happer is a registered dietitian and health blogger. He owns a nutrition clinic and shares his experience in running a business.

 A performance evaluation which aims to help safeguard the environment.

 - Assesses the degree of compliance with environmental legislation, external regulations and company policies.

-- Scope and objectives are affected by interests and requirements of third party organizations.
+- Scope and objectives are affected by the interests and requirements of third-party organisations.
 Specific requirements, relevant regulations, ordinances or ministerial directives may affect the audit mandate.

 Scope of an Audit of Financial Statements